 - 1 cup quinoa

 - 1 tbsp paprika

-- Heat a large pot over high heat.
-Add garlic, onion, carrot, celery, and a splash of water.
-Cook until onions become translucent, about 5 minutes.
-Add more water as needed to prevent veggies from sticking to the pan.
+- Heat oil in a large pot over high heat.
+Add garlic, onion, carrot, and celery.
+Cook until onions turn translucent, about 5 minutes.

 Save for later!